It’s been a journey. The Journey on how this Cottage in the Mitten came to be.

-So, after years of making blankets, it has been laid on my heart to use this social media forum to create and sell my blankets, donating a portion of the proceeds to help find a cure for brain tumors.
+So, after years of making blankets, it was laid on my heart to use this social media forum to create and sell my blankets, donating a portion of the proceeds to help find a cure for brain tumors.
 Each blanket I design has one square where the pattern is upside down.
 That square represents those who are fighting the diagnosis of a brain tumor.

 Well, that’s my story.
 The story of the journey to here.

-And by the way…Christmas has never really looked the same for me.
+And by the way…Christmas has never really looked the same.

 Every year, when I pull out the handmade ornaments, I am reminded of my blessings and realize I am a little more thankful than I was the year before.
 As a family, we walked through the rockiest of waters and we came out stronger, together.